Basketball: NBA Playoffs 2016 preview

 #1 in each conference will play #8 in their conference, #2 plays #7, #3 plays #6 and #4 plays #5.
 In the Conference Semifinals, the winner of #1 vs. #8 plays the winner of #4 vs. #5, and the winner of #2 vs. #7 plays the winner of #3 vs. #6.
 The winners of the Conference Semifinals then meet in the Conference Finals.
 Winners in the Eastern and Western conferences advancing to the NBA Finals.

 NBA tie-breaking procedure

 All rounds of the NBA Playoffs are best-of-7 games.
 This means, the team that is the first to win four games out of seven is the winner of that round.
-The First Round, the Conference Semifinals and the Conference Finals are played in a 2-2-1-1-1 format.
-The NBA Finals are played on a 2-3-2 basis.
-Teams with the better record during the regular season gained home-court advantage.
+All rounds, including the NBA Finals, are in a 2-2-1-1-1 format.